 - "Shadow authorities" In some cases where the regulations are passed before the establishment of the formal new unitary authority, the relevant authorities are treated as being organised as a "shadow authority".
 The regulations will determine how the shadow authority will operate in the context of the existing authorities (e.g. committee structure, number of members from each legacy authority, etc). - Elections the Regulations will specify details of how any intervening and subsequent elections of the new authority will be held.
 That will be an important task going forwards in order to ensure the elections run smoothly as a single unit.
-Read our interview about how this challenge arose for Nick Graham, former Director for Legal & Democratic Services at Buckinghamshire Council, who became the returning officer for the unitary authority following reorganisation. - Implementation Plan the Regulations will likely require the shadow authority to prepare, keep under review and revise as necessary an implementation plan which will include the relevant plan and timescales and budgets to implement the reorganisation.
+Read our interview about how this challenge arose for Nick Graham of Buckinghamshire Council who became the returning officer for the unitary authority following reorganisation. - Implementation Plan the Regulations will likely require the shadow authority to prepare, keep under review and revise as necessary an implementation plan which will include the relevant plan and timescales and budgets to implement the reorganisation.